splendidcomputer/cora_project/README.md

 ## Conclusion

-As can be seen from the classification performance results, the deep learning model achieves more promising results as it comes internally with feature extraction layers which provide the classification layer with a well class wisely separated space, and therefore it achieves higher accuracy in comparison with the classical models that do not have the feature extraction innately..
+As can be seen from the classification performance results, the deep learning model achieves more promising results as it comes internally with feature extraction layers which provide the classification layer with a well class wisely separated space, and therefore it achieves higher accuracy in comparison with the classical models that do not have the feature extraction innately.